Unitarian Earth Spirit Council

 Honouring the sixth source in our statement of religious sources (earth-centred traditions), some Unitarians celebrate “turning the wheel” through the seasons.

 Our buildings and grounds offer many opportunities to experience the awe and wonder of nature.
-From the sanctuary, you can see outside; the living labyrinth and courtyard paved labyrinth offer a unique meditation experience; the community vegetable gardens offer some free pickings.
+From the sanctuary, you can see outside to the natural world.
+The living labyrinth and courtyard paved labyrinth offer a unique meditation experience.
+Community vegetable gardens sometimes offer some free pickings.

 Louise Bunn, a member of our congregation, co-wrote a curriculum especially for Unitarians called Paganism 101.
 People who have taken the course have often formed a small group to continue their learning and connection.
 This past year we enjoyed maypole dancing for May Day (Beltane).

-Join our email group for those who are Unitarian and interested in or already practising pagan, wicca, or other earth-centred rituas and traditions.
+Join our email group After you attend one of our rituals, you’ll be invited to join our email group for those who are Unitarian and interested in or already practising pagan, wicca, or other earth-centred rituas and traditions.

 Some interesting organizations and links